MLT to MLS/MT On-line Program

 Applications are due February 1 each year for the program beginning the following August.
-Late applications will not be considered.
-Late applicants must reapply in order to be considered for subsequent years.
+It is the applicant's responsibility to ensure that their AHCAS application is marked "Verified" before the February 1 due date.
+The AHCAS verification process can take up to one month.
+Incomplete and late applications (those not verified by February 1) will not be considered.
+Applications are not retained for future years.
+Applicants must reapply in order to be considered for subsequent years.

 When will I know if I'm accepted?

-Applicants who have completed the program application process on or before February 1 will receive notification of their status in early May.
+Applicants who have completed the program application process (application is marked "verified" in AHCAS) on or before February 1 will receive notification of their status in early May.
 Acceptance is always contingent on completion of all outstanding prerequisites before the start of the APSU fall semester.

 - If you plan to work in Tennessee, our state requires 16 credit hours of chemistry and 16 credit hours of biology.
 All biology and chemistry courses must be applicable for science majors.
 One of the biology courses must be Microbiology with lab and one of the chemistry courses must be either organic or biochemistry with lab.
 Even if the student does not plan to work in TN, the MT faculty may require the completion of prerequisite science courses in order to ensure adequate preparation for the MLS/MT program coursework.
 Please contact the Tennessee Medical Laboratory Board for further information.